 But if you prefer to face-to-face interactions to digital courtship, there are a few speed dating options in Portland worth checking out.

 SpeedPortland Dating hosts regular events with a “cheeky-chic” vibe, and there are also one-off events and others you can find on this up-to-date speed dating Eventbrite list.
 (How about blind date matchmaking!)

 4. Work with a pro matchmaker.
 Matchmaking services have produced their fair share of horror stories (and consumer complaints) in Portland, but it’s not totally a dead-end.

-Lasting Connections has a solid reputation for pairing off “elite business professionals” in Portland, and the local company FernDate (which we featured last week) offers matchmaking as an add-on to its dating-profile services.
+Lasting Connections has a solid reputation for pairing off “elite business professionals” in Portland, and the local company FernDate (which we recently featured) offers matchmaking as an add-on to its dating-profile services.

 5. Be open to finding love anywhere in Portland.
 You can’t necessarily plan for serendipity, but you can be ready when it comes.

 Here are a couple love stories from readers who did just that: